Praise for the Melba CD

 Sydney International

-Piano Competition.
+Piano Competition

-Birthday Tango
+Roger Smalley's Birthday Tango

-Classical Music Award
+receives a Classical Music Award

 September 2007.
 Roger Smalley's piece Birthday Tango (retitled Footwork) has received the 2007 Classical Music Award in the category 'Best composition by an Australian composer'.

 The work prompted a judge to comment that 'perhaps if Bartok had written a tango, it would have sounded like this'.
 Birthday Tango was commissioned by Barbara Blackman to celebrate the Australian Chamber Orchestra's 30th birthday.
-Roger Smalley performed at the awards ceremony in Sydney on 12th September, playing his own Three Studies in Black and White.

 The Classical Music Awards are presented annually by APRA and the Australian Music Centre.
 More information: APRA website and the AMC website.